MohamedLamineAllal/HtmlTableEditing/README.md

 # HtmlTableEditing

-A library that make any html table editable, wiht built in ajax capability, riche api, and helpers, error handling, flexible undo capability and more.
+A library that make any html table editable, with built in ajax capability, riche api, and helpers, error handling, flexible undo capability and more.
 Built for a need to use it with Datatable.js library.
 But it work in all situation for any html table.

 You find in demo folder, a demo, you can try it.